Spacha/PoliisiautoServer/README.md

 ## License

-PoliisiautoServer is licensed under a 2-clause BSD license.
+PoliisiautoSERVER is licensed under a 2-clause BSD license.
+See [LICENSE](https://github.com/Spacha/PoliisiautoServer/LICENSE) for more details.